andyatkinson/sprinkle-appserver/README.md

 Installation
 ------------
-  setup: the memcache package right now as a deploy:deploy user and group, so you will have to `adduser deploy` on the box or change that as necessary.
+  setup: the memcache package right now as a deploy:deploy user and group, so you will have to `adduser deploy` on the box or change that as necessary. `cp config.example.rb config.rb` and customize with your settings.

   1. `gem install sprinkle`
   2. `cp deploy.example.rb deploy.rb` and customize.